iomatix/Lugormod-X/README.md

 - Title system.
 - The Black List.
 - New in-game mechanics.
+- A Guide designed for new users.

 ### [Added new extern variables usable in server.cfg](__example_config/externvars.md)

 ### I'm working on:
-- Bounty for killing streaks.
-- Messages time control.
-- Adding extern variable for profession credits fee.
 - Bug fixes.
-- Experience system supports stashes system now.
+- Experience system supports stashes system.
+- Skills adjustements.
+- Trading system.
+- New Light Saber styles.
 - A lot of more...

 ### Main long-terms Goals: